 R, V, W are the current position, velocity, and random forcing term at the current time step.

-Rs, Vs, Ws are the positions, velocities, and random forcing terms for the whole trajectory.
+Rs, Vs, Ws are the positions, velocities, and random forcing terms for the whole trajectory to be used for the data analysis.

 Time is just an array with the time values for each step